All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 PayFazz – Bankless payments for Indonesia

 China has WeChat Pay.
 India has PayTM.
 And this startup wants to give Indonesia its own app for bill payment and money transfers.
 PayFazz works by verifying people to become mobile bank agents.
-PayFazz users can hand the agents cash, who then route the money to the appropriate bank or to pay a balance.
+PayFazz users can hand the agents cash, who then route the money to the appropriate bank or pay a balance for the user.
 Agents earn a cut for their services and risk while PayFazz takes a 1 percent fee.
 It now has 70 percent month-over-month growth and is processing over $1 million per month.
 With more unbanked people around the world wanting a gateway to the worlds of ecommerce and on-demand employment, PayFazz could help modernize Indonesia.

 Read more about PayFazz on TechCrunch.